Skip to Content

 Miami Divorce Attorney Comprehensive Solutions to Your Family's Needs.

-Miami-Dade Divorce Lawyers
+Miami Divorce Lawyers

 Experienced Divorce Attorneys Serving Miami, FL

 Regardless of how you arrived at this point, many issues must be resolved in a divorce.
-The divorce lawyers in Miami-Dade at Orshan, Spann & Fernandez-Mesa protect your best interests while guiding you through the oftentimes difficult process.
+The divorce lawyers in Miami at Orshan, Spann & Fernandez-Mesa protect your best interests while guiding you through the oftentimes difficult process.

 For every decision, we extend advice and support.
 For every dispute, we stand behind you as strong legal advocates.
 We represent men, women, and children throughout the South Florida area from our divorce firm in Coral Gables.

-Exploring Your Legal Options Under Florida Law
+Exploring Your Legal Options for Divorce Under Florida Law

 We recognize that divorce is not just about dissolving a marriage, but also about planning for the future.
 Our team offers comprehensive support in understanding the various legal pathways available, such as mediation, collaborative law, and traditional court procedures.
 Each method offers distinct advantages, and we ensure you are fully informed to make the best decision for your circumstances.
 Additionally, our attorneys remain up-to-date with changes in Florida family law to provide you with the most current advice and strategies.
 Whether you are dealing with complex asset divisions or intricate child custody negotiations, we are equipped to guide you through each step.